AstroPTP/f1-data-analysis/README.md

 -   Ensure that the CSV file format remains consistent.
 -   Input validation is enforced to prevent incorrect data entries.

+## Contribution

+If you find any issues or have suggestions for improvements, feel free to open a pull request or create an issue.

 ## Author

 -   **Thanh Phu Phan** (21664322)